mbarulli/nostr-logo/README.md

-# Logo and icons for the Nostr community
+# Logo and icon for the Nostr community

 Yes, the nostr protocol is entirely decentralized, and there are no obligations on using a particular logo.
 Everyone is free to contribute to the nostr ecosystem and create the visuals they like.